Who we are

-- accessing Personal Information on a need-to-know basis, by authorised personnel
+- accessing Personal Information on a need-to-know basis, by authorised personnel;

-- ensuring our premises have secure access
+- ensuring our premises have secure access; and

-- ensuring storage and data security systems and protections are regularly audited
+- ensuring storage and data security systems and protections are regularly audited.

 Any Personal Information that we collect from our website or which we hold on our computer systems is stored in secure data storage facilities onshore in Australia and protected in accordance with Australian Government standards on the classification, protection and management of data.